Ginger Chicken, Veggies & Couscous

 1 Tbsp coconut oil

-1. Add couscous to 9x9 casserole dish with hot water (I have found the directions often do not work; generally for a cup of couscous, I add 1½ cup of water.)
+1. Add couscous to bowl along with hot water (I have found the directions often do not work; generally for a cup of couscous, I add 1½ cup of water.)

 2. Finely chop the ginger.